-Maya Anderson (MBA ’20) is the future of American capitalism: cuddly, not cut-throat.
+Maya (Anderson) Yates (MBA ’20) is the future of American capitalism: cuddly, not cut-throat.
 She is part of the next generation of business leaders who want to jettison the single bottom-line doctrine.

-Raised in Decatur, Georgia, by a single mother – a social worker – the younger Anderson used to think that business was out to rip off the less wealthy.
+Raised in Decatur, Georgia, by a single mother – a social worker – she used to think that business was out to rip off the less wealthy.
 However, she harbored an entrepreneurial spirit and even created ventures as a kid.
 “I have always wanted to hustle,” she says.

 Her upbringing made her all too aware of inequalities in America.
 At her public high school, “most of the Black kids lived in the housing projects and most of the white kids were from upper middle-class families.”